-2 The Federal Council shall determine the date of entry into force.
-It shall bring the duty to trade via a trading venue or organised trading facility into force only if and when international developments so require.
+2 The Federal Council shall determine the date of entry into force subject to paragraph 3.

+3 It shall bring Articles 112 to 115 (duty to trade via a trading venue or organised trading facility) into force only if and when international developments so require.